Paleo Sweet Potato Biscuits With Almond Flour and Coconut Oil

 - Spoon 2 tablespoons of batter per paleo biscuit onto a baking sheet.
 Biscuits do not change shape too much, so you can put them fairly close together.

 - Bake for 15-20 minutes or until the tops of the biscuits brown.
 Place your hot and fresh sweet potato biscuits on a wire rack to cool or stand in front of the oven and enjoy a few while they are hot like I do!

-- Fun fact: Baking powder is comprised of baking soda and cream of tarter, so if you don't have baking powder you can substitute 1/3 teaspoon baking soda and 2/3 teaspoon cream of tartar.
+- Fun fact: Baking powder is comprised of baking soda and cream of tartar, so if you don't have baking powder, you can substitute 1/3 teaspoon baking soda and 2/3 teaspoon cream of tartar.
 I've accidentally used baking powder instead of baking soda and they still taste great!
-They are a little denser, the recipe makes less biscuits, and they do take a bit longer to cook though.
+They are a little denser, the recipe makes fewer biscuits, and they do take a bit longer to cook though.